Super Troopers: Production

 Broken Lizard member Steve Lemme stated that the idea for the film came from road-tripping to various weddings in his friend and fellow BL member Jay Chandrasekhar's car and frequently getting pulled over by cops.
-As they were frequently under the influence of drugs, the gang began to wonder what would happen if the cops were aware of the situation and "had a sense of humor".
-Theorizing that if they did that they "could have fucked with us so much."
+As they were frequently under the influence of drugs, the gang began to wonder what would happen if the cops were aware of the situation and "had a sense of humor", theorizing that if they did that they "could have fucked with us so much."

-The opening chase scene that ended at Thin Queen Tavern, was actually The Golden Rail Ale House, located in Newburgh, New York.
+The opening chase scene that ended at Thin Queen Tavern was actually The Golden Rail Ale House, located in Newburgh, New York.

 The syrup-chugging scene was filmed in M's Cozy Corner located in Fishkill, New York, which has since closed.

-Kevin Heffernan reported the film’s directors wanted to cast Bill Murray for the role of Captain John O'Hagen.
-They reached out to Murray’s agent and made an offer of $100,000, but instead pivoted to casting Brian Cox.
+Jay Chandrasekhar stated that they had approached Bill Murray for the role of Captain John O'Hagan.
+They reached out to Murray's agent and made an offer of $100,000, but Murray's agent said that he did not have Murray's phone number and that Murray would probably not accept such a small payment anyway.
+They instead cast Brian Cox.